Lotfullah21/react/02-hooks/03-form/README.md

-## DOM

-- a tree like structure that represents HTML documents, it uses nodes to describe each part of the document

 # Form

 it is used to create interactive sections on a web page that allow users to input data and submit it to a server for processing.